firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/brake-maintenance-and-upgrades.md

 - Wheel-centering kits and dual-caliper setups eliminate rotor wobble and improve braking consistency on racing builds, but add complexity and weight that commuter riders may not need.[^centering-kits]
 - Keep at least one mechanical brake active even on regen-heavy builds.
   - logs show regen-only riding overheats controllers quickly, and dual-motor setups still rely on mechanical rotors to stop safely when electronics fault.[^1][^2]
+- After wet rides, flush rotors and calipers with brake cleaner—it is safe on pads—and retorque folding pins or other fasteners so grit and fatigue cracks do not sneak in after rain sessions.[^denis-brake-clean]
+- Riders pushing 40 km/h+ speed builds pair full motorcycle armor with pneumatic tires; the crew now labels solid tires a “death wish” at those speeds because the carcass can unseat mid-ride.[^denis-armor]

 ## Bleeding Techniques